llingg/docs-opmanual_autolab/book/opmanual_autolab/50_autolab_operation_manual/51_installation_instructions_interface.md

 * **Hostname of the logging server** Hostname of the local logging server used to save the necessary ROS messages during an evaluation
 * **Username of the logging server, needs passwordless ssh** Username of the logging server, needs passwordless ssh to execute correctly
 * **IP of the lab ROS master** IP of the Autolab ROS master where every acquisition-bridge subscribes to

+In the `Package: ROS` menu, the following parameters need to be changed:
+* **ROSBridge Port** Needs to be set to port 9090

 ### Changing the map